 6.30pm Event closes

-Kupe Landing is part of a week-long celebration of our place in the Pacific, including the spectacular Kupe: Festival Opening Night and the Kupe Dreaming series of community events and activities.
+Kupe Landing is part of a celebration of our place in the Pacific, including the spectacular Kupe: Festival Opening Night and the Kupe Dreaming series of community events and activities.
+Download the A Waka Odyssey flyer to plan your journey.

 Acknowledgements: The Wellington Regional Amenities Fund is a partnership between Wellington City Council, Hutt City Council, Upper Hutt City Council, Kāpiti Coast District Council and Porirua City Council